 Why do I need to be able to teach advanced grammar?

-Students who would like to reach a certain grade in exams such as the TOEIC often reach a “plateau” where their teacher isn’t able to explain advanced grammar points and no matter how many times they take the exam, they get the same scores.
+Students who would like to improve their grade in exams (such as the TOEIC) often reach a “plateau” because their teacher isn’t able to teach or explain advanced grammar points.
+This is frustrating for your students, because they never quite reach the exam score they deserve.

 What will I learn on the advanced grammar course?

 Standard TEFL courses cover all the basic tenses in their simple, continous and perfect forms, as well as parts of speech, modal verbs, passives and so on.
 This is easily enough to get going as a teacher particularly when teaching the lower levels.

 But higher level students who want to do well in exams need knowledge of more complex grammar.

 So the course covers areas such as inversion, non definining relative clauses, cleft sentences, advanced question tags, and mixed conditionals.
 See below for more examples.
 We can also tailor the course to a certain extent depending on what the trainees need focus on.

 You will also receive tips on how to get your students performing better in their exams, a revision of solid methods of teaching grammar (which you may have forgotten from your TEFL course!) as well as games and activities for each grammar point covered.

 How can I incorporate advanced grammar into my teaching?